carmine560/blogger-posts/README.md

  1. Create client credentials by selecting the “Desktop app” application type in the [Google API Console](https://console.developers.google.com/).
- 2. Replace the values of the following variables with yours in the configuration file:
+ 2. Replace the values of the following variables with your own in the configuration file:
     * `SCOPE`
     * `CLIENT_ID`